lake-lab/lake-lab.github.io/projects.md

 ##### Concept learning in minds and machines
 _Key people: Reuben Feinman_

 Human conceptual representations are rich in structural and statistical knowledge.
-Structured models can capture compositional and causal structure through grammars and programs, but they struggle with the most complex correlations found in raw data.
-In contrast, neural networks excel at processing raw stimuli and capturing complex statistics, but they struggle to capture compositional and causal knowledge.
-The human mind seems to transcend this dichotomy: learning compositional and causal structure from raw inputs, and capturing complex correlations.
+Symbolic models excel at capturing compositional and causal structure, but they struggle to model the most complex correlations found in raw data.
+In contrast, neural network models excel at processing raw stimuli and capturing complex statistics, but they struggle to model compositional and causal knowledge.
+The human mind seems to transcend this dichotomy: learning complex structural and statistical knowledge from raw inputs.

 <img class="fig" src="/images/projects/fig-gns.jpg" width="300">
-We are developing neuro-symbolic generative models that incorporate key aspects of previous approaches.
-Our models can learn compositional and causal programs from raw data, while using neural sub-routines for powerful statistical modeling (see diagram).
-We are developing this framework to understand the dual structural and statistical natures of human concepts, and to learn neuro-symbolic representations for machine learning applications.
+We are developing neuro-symbolic models that learn compositional and causal generative programs from raw data, while using neural sub-routines for powerful statistical modeling (see diagram).
+The goals are to understand the dual structural and statistical natures of human concepts, and to learn neuro-symbolic representations for machine learning applications.

 - <a href="https://cims.nyu.edu/~brenden/papers/2003.08978.pdf">Feinman, R. and Lake, B. M. (2020).
 Generating new concepts with hybrid neuro-symbolic models.</a> Preprint available on <em>arXiv:2003.08978</em>.